fil7er/devopswithkubernetes/Part 3/3.06/README.md

     - Country/Regional issues can affect your server depending what's your cloud provider
     - There's no guarantee what's really happening inside of the server, and how they are treating your datas

-I Choose MongoDB with PersistentVolumeClaims in my project, because easy and fast to setup